AECOMGermantown/AECOMGermantown.github.io/README.md

 Updated mapping design and color scheme based on iterative design comp.
 Drafted installation steps for server and deploying the web site.

 Day 5:
+Incorporated openFDA API data set and counts by state for recalls in the heat map.
+Fined tuned the application for mobile devices and responsive design.
+Reviewed latest prototype functionality and shared ideas on minor changes to zooming functionality.

+Day 6:
-Day 6: Conducted usability tests with new site users on both laptop and mobile devices.
+Conducted usability tests with new site users on both laptop and mobile devices.
 Reviewed feedback and incorporate minor changes to the initial design.

+Day 7:
-Day 7: Final product review and Product Owner acceptance.
+Final product review and Product Owner acceptance.
 Completed RFQ requirements and submitted proposal.

 AECOM Criteria/Evidence: